Pre-Arrival Student Guide

 1. Go through immigration

-When you land in the USA, follow the signs that say ‘Immigration’ or ‘Arrival.’
+When you land in the US, follow the signs that say ‘Immigration’ or ‘Arrival.’
 There are usually long lines here, so please be patient.
-When you get to the desk, the official will ask to see your passport, visa, I-20 and probably also go through a routine fingerprint and photo check.
-You will also be asked questions about your travels.
+When you get to the desk, the official will ask to see your passport, VISA, I-20 Form and probably also go through a routine fingerprint and photo check.
+You will be asked questions about your travels.
 Be calm and honest.
-Tell them that you are coming to the US to study and when you will return to your home country – this last one is very important!
+Tell them that you are coming to the US to study as a high school student and you do intend to return to your home country during your school breaks - that last one is important!

 2. Pick up your luggage at Baggage Claim